gvwilson/thirdbit/src/fiction/iffy/index.md

 but what could decent hard-working folk do?
-Aunt Naggie went from her cabin to the galley and back again with hurried steps, head down, bearing it in silence the way she bore so much else.
+Aunt Naggie went from her cabin to the galley and back again with hurried steps, head down, bearing his anger in silence with the patience of long habit.
 Wales paid no more attention to the drone than he did to Iffy and her foster parents.
 "Good morning", "excuse me", and "no thank you" were all he seemed to have the energy to say.